 It comes as no surprise that nature influenced McQueen profoundly and enduringly.
 Fittingly, it was one of the central themes of Romanticism.
 McQueen was a firm believer in the artistic beauty of nature; it is a motive present in many of his runway shows.

 For McQueen, as well as for the Romantics, nature was a source of ideas and concepts.
 The influence of nature on his work is blatantly reflected in the collection Plato’s Atlantis of S/S 2010, his last fully realized collection before death.
 Inspired by Charles Darwin’s Origin of The Species (1859) but with a twist, the main subject of the show was the devolution of humankind, not evolution.
 Technology took the place of nature’s majesty.
 Extreme space-time compressions produced by the internet replaced the natural and the pure.
 The collection is also an example of what McQueen thought would be the future of fashion.

 The so-called “armadillo” shoes were something that caught everyone’s attention.
 Many thought the shoes were just a part of the show.
 McQueen, however, put his models in these extraordinarily high and glamorous but potentially harmful shoes because they were part of the whole concept— a live exhibition.

 Despite all of his success, McQueen was a deeply troubled person.
 He was sexually abused by his sister’s husband, without her knowing, and tragically uncomfortable in his skin, a situation that grew worse with the disapproval and condemnation of his detractors.
 McQueen even went through surgery to look thinner, but the problem was fathomless at that point.

-The incident from which McQueen never recovered, though, was his mother’s death over cancer in 2010.
+The incident from which McQueen never recovered, though, was his mother’s death from cancer in 2010.
 A day before her funeral, McQueen was found dead in his apartment.
-He died of suicide by taking various anti-depressants, unable to cope with his pain any longer.
+He died by suicide, unable to cope with his pain any longer.

 A Fashion Icon